pskordilakis/red-black-tree/README.md

 RED-BLACK TREE DATA STRUCTURE
 =============================

+Written as part of the Algorithms and Data Structures course course for my MSc.

 INFO
 ----
 Red black tree is a search-tree scheme of binary tree.
 Some properties are